AQtive Guard Configuration Reference↑

 object.
 IAM authentication also requires the value of "label"

-in the same object to be an object containing the username, hostname, and port for the target RDS instance.
-Note that if using a proxy, this information must match the identity of the RDS instance itself, and might differ from the values in the DATABASE_URL
+Keep in mind that if you’re using a proxy, this information must match the identity of the RDS instance itself, and might differ from the values in the DATABASE_URL

 environment variable.
 In this case a database user (postgres